shnydercom/electron-node-red/README.md

 The app name, version and description are picked up from the package.json file of the original project.

 When running using yarn start - the flow file is picked from the current directory.
 When running as an app (but only if editable), then the flow file is copied into the users `.node-red` directory and is read and written from there.
-The deafult name can be changed in the package.json file if required.
+The default name can be changed in the package.json file if required.

-**NOTE**: Currently the settings are set around line 109 of the `main.js` file.
+**NOTE**: Currently the settings are set around line 110 of the `main.js` file.
 If you do use any custom settings then currently you will need to modify this manually.

 ## Configuring the project for building